3mdeb/meta-trenchboot/README.md

 kas-container shell meta-trenchboot/kas-generic-tb.yml
 ```

-After that use `devtool modify <recipe>` to fetch source code of recipe you want
+After that use `devtool modify <recipe>` to fetch source code of the recipe you
-to work on.
+want to work on.
 Bitbake will checkout branch and commit set by `BRANCH` and `SRCREV`
 variables.

 ```shell